Bad Host Fix

 What happens to SSL and CDN settings?

 We provision TLS on the new host, renew certificates, and align CDN settings.
-Cache and edge rules get tested after launch to match the prior behavior or improve it.
+Cache and edge rules get tested after launch to match prior behavior or improve it.

 Can you handle WooCommerce or membership sites?